-What’s The Best Thing To Do With Inherited Money?
+What’s The Best Thing To Do With A Large Inheritance?

 Jump to Section

-• Paying off high-cost debt, like credit card debt or student loans
+• Paying off high-cost debt, like high interest debt such as credit card debt or student loans

 • Jump-starting (or catching up on) retirement savings by investing the money in a brokerage account